 Water is withdrawn from the R.D.
 Holt Reservoir and treated at the SGWASA Water Plant.
 The water plant can treat up to 7.5 million gallons of water a day.
 The treatment process has five (5) main steps: coagulation, flocculation, sedimentation, filtration, and disinfection.
-First, chemicals are added to the raw water where they form solid material around solid particles such as silt, mud, sand, etc. This is known as coagulation.
-As these particles move along the treatment process, they clump together forming larger and heavier particles.
-This is known as flocculation.
-During the sedimentation process, the particles settle to the bottom of large settling basins where they are later removed.
-The water then gets its first addition of disinfectant (chlorine) to eliminate any bacteria that may be present before flowing through additional filters.
+The first step in the process, known as coagulation, adds chemicals to the raw water where the chemicals form solid material around solid particles such as silt, mud, sand, etc. The second step in the process, known as flocculation, occurs as the particles move along the treatment process clumping together forming larger and heavier particles.
+Step three, the sedimentation process, is when the heavier particles from step two settle to the bottom of large settling basins, where they are removed later.
+Step four, the filtration process, is where the water gets its first addition of disinfectant (chlorine) to eliminate any bacteria that may be present before flowing through additional filters.
 The filters remove any remaining particles in the water.
-Finally, one last dose of disinfectant (chloramine) is added to ensure that the water is safe to drink when it reaches the consumers tap.
+Finally, step five, known as the disinfection process, is where the water gets one last dose of disinfectant (chloramine) added to the water to ensure the water is safe to drink.

 The SGWASA Water Plant laboratory is certified by the State of North Carolina for bacteriological analysis.
-Lab staff has gained individual certifications through the State Laboratory of Public Health voluntary certification program.
+Lab staff have gained individual certifications through the State Laboratory of Public Health certification program.
 Compliance and process control monitoring are routinely performed with all National Primary Drinking Water Regulations being met.